Home Health Quality Reporting Requirements

 We require all HHAs to achieve a quality reporting compliance rate of 90 percent or more, as calculated using the QAO metric illustrated above.

 For more information about the methodology of the “Pay-for-Reporting Performance Requirement” please review the document titled “Pay for Reporting: Quality Assessments Only Methodology” which is available in the Downloads section below.
-For more information about reconsideration, exemption, and extension, including in the case of natural disasters, please navigate to the Home Health Quality Reporting Reconsideration and Exemption & Extension page.
+For more information about reconsideration, exemption, and extension, including in the case of natural disasters, please navigate to the Home Health Quality Reporting Reconsideration and Exemption & Extension webpage.

 - CY17 Home Health Final Rule